Terms of Service

 2.3 Plan limits

-Each Plan is subject to limits (such as number of users, reports per month and storage).
-Plan limits and feature inclusions are as notified to the Customer at sign-up or in an order form.
-We may enforce these limits by throttling, queueing or refusing service requests that exceed them.
+Each Plan is subject to limits (such as the number of administrator seats, field-technician seats, report profiles, reports, AI usage, storage and PDF rendering).
+Plan limits and feature inclusions are as published on our pricing page or notified to the Customer at sign-up or in an order form.
+We may enforce these limits by throttling, queueing or refusing service requests that exceed them, or by applying the overage charges described in clause 5.5.

 2.4 Updates and changes

 We may release updates, enhancements, bug fixes and new features at any time.
 We may modify, replace or discontinue features of the Service from time to time.
-We will give reasonable notice of any change that materially reduces the functionality of a paid Plan and, where we cannot provide a substantially equivalent feature, the Customer may terminate the affected Plan under clause 12.3.
+We will give the Customer reasonable advance notice (and, for a paid Plan, at least 30 days’ notice) of any change that materially and adversely reduces the core functionality of the Customer’s Plan.
+If such a change applies and we cannot provide a substantially equivalent feature, the Customer may terminate the affected Plan under clause 12.3 and we will refund any prepaid Fees for the unused portion of the term on a pro-rata basis.
+This clause does not apply to routine bug fixes, security changes, or changes we are required to make by law or by a Connected Platform.

 We may make pre-release, alpha, beta or experimental features available, identified as such.
-Beta features are provided “as is” without warranty, may be modified or withdrawn at any time, are not subject to any service commitment and are excluded from our indemnities under clause 11.
+Those features are provided “as is”, may be modified or withdrawn at any time, are not subject to any service commitment, and are excluded from our indemnities under clause 11.
+Nothing in this clause excludes, restricts or modifies any consumer guarantee or other right that cannot be excluded under the Australian Consumer Law, and our liability in connection with those features remains subject to clauses 11.3 and 13.3.

 3Accounts, Authorised Users and access